chrisdentremont/chrisdentremont/README.md

 - [ML Pong Player][pongplayer] - A simple linear regression machine learning model that learns how to play Pong
 - [Online Trivia Game][triviaduel] - A Java-based online trivia game that features lobbies and realtime trivia gameplay
 - [ML Plastic Pollution Predictor][plasticpredictor] - A simple linear regression machine learning model that predicts plastic waste contribution of theoretical country
+- [AppliTrack][applitrack] - A web app that lets you keep track of your job search